horvath456/ms-dos-rs232-esp8266-internet-networking/msdos/README.md

 ## Run
-To run the project, execute MAIN.EXE in the DRIVER directory.
+To run the project, execute ESP8266.EXE in the DRIVER directory.

+## Use it in your own project
+Use the header files and the library file in the DIST directory to include the driver in your own projects.